 The Carpellotti also had asbestos in its gaskets, which were used throughout the vessel.
 Firefighting gear, safety gear, ropes, adhesives, flooring and ceiling materials, and many other parts and materials were also likely to have contained asbestos on board.

-Exposure to Asbestos on the USS Carpellotti
+Who Was at Risk of Exposure to Asbestos on the USS Carpellotti?

 Anyone who served on the USS Carpellotti was at risk of being exposed to the asbestos on board.
 Asbestos consists of tiny fibers that can easily break loose from the material and become airborne.
 Once in the air, anyone in the vicinity can inhale them.